isekream/WindsurfUnityMCP/README.md

 ## Usage ▶️

 1. Open your Unity Project.
-The Unity Windsurf MCP Bridge (package) should connect automatically.
-Check status via Window > Unity Windsurf MCP
+The Windsurf Unity MCP (package) should connect automatically.
+Check status via Window > Windsurf Unity MCP
 2. Start your Windsurf MCP Client.
 It should automatically launch the Unity Windsurf MCP Server (Python) using the configuration from Installation
 3. Interact!
 Unity tools should now be available in your MCP Client